What is The Investment Company Act of 1940?

 With the advent of the Dodd-Frank Act of 2010, the Investment Company Act of 1940 received various updates including new regulations around mutual and hedge funds.
 That said, a number of hedge funds are able to exempt themselves from the Investment Company Act based on Sections 3(c)(1) and 3(c)(7).

 The SEC does not supervise or make specific judgments on the investments an investment company chooses to make.
 Certain commodity pools as well as managed future funds do not fall under the Act’s jurisdiction.
-For support and additional information, explore our Corporate Investment Solutions.
+For support and additional information, explore our investment company compliance solutions.